AshwinParmar/zf-rest-api/README.md

-# RESTful Applications with Zend Framework [Example]
+# RESTful Applications with Zend Framework + AngularJS + Google Material Design.

 This is an **example** to demonstrate how to create REST API with Zend framework Ver.
 1.x and consume Web services with AngularJS + Google Material design.